 Risks are always evolving, so doing an acceptable risk exercise should not be a one-time event.
 There may be risks that were not initially considered, or a major company procedure may have changed since your last session (moving files from an on-premises server to the cloud).
 If you would like to try this exercise to assess your own company risks, we created a downloadable Acceptable Risk chart to use as a guide in your own whiteboarding session.

 If you have any questions on the process for identifying and scoring your cybersecurity risks, please reach out to your Systems Engineering Account Manager, or email us at email@example.com.

 After you have identified and scored your cybersecurity risks, the logical next step is to address them.
-Take a look the framework we use to help organization's address and reduce their cybersecurity risks and vulnerabilities.
+Take a look at the framework we use to help organizations address and reduce their cybersecurity risks and vulnerabilities.

 Brad Sprague is the leader of Systems Engineering's Account Managers.
-Since 2003, he has worked closely with clients to develop their strategic plans, multi-year budgets, and IT support plans.
+Since 2003, he has worked closely with clients to develop strategic technology roadmaps, cybersecurity strategies, multi-year budgets, and IT support plans.